Skip to main content

 Program Rankings

-• MS ECON ranked #17 in 2019 – 2021 in the U.S.A. by Eduniversal Best Masters Rankings, #18 in 2018, and #20 in 2015 – 2017
+• MS ECON ranked #13 in 2024 in the U.S.A. by Eduniversal Best Masters Rankings

 Program Features

-• World-class and highly ranked econometrics and applied microeconomics faculty
+• World-class and highly-ranked econometrics and applied microeconomics faculty

 • STEM discipline (Econometrics and Quantitative Economics with Code 45.0603)